pcubillos/bibmanager/docs/api.rst

     Parameters
     ----------
     results: List of dicts
-       Subset of entries returned by a querry.
+       Subset of entries returned by a query.
     start: Integer
        Index assigned to first entry in results.
     index: Integer